Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintB/us07/02.analysis/Readme.md

-# US07 - As an FM, I wish to register a vehicle’s check-up.
+# US07 - As a VFM, I wish to register a vehicle’s maintenance.

 ## 2. Analysis